Search for a players profile

 GBC Pressure Rating: ⭐⭐⭐

 Despite winning his first PGA Tour event in 2008, Chez suffered a serious wrist injury which resulted in him missing almost the entirety of the 2014 season.
 As a result, he dropped down to the web.com Tour (now the Korn Ferry Tour) in 2015.
 He posted a win in 2015 at the Small Business Connection Championship at River Run to earn his return to the PGA Tour in 2016.
-He steadily climbed the Official World Golf Rankings since to reach a career best of 26th in 2019.
+He steadily climbed the Official World Golf Rankings and a win at the 2019 Travelers Championship helped him reach a career best of 26th in 2019.

-Chez will be looking to climb the rankings again in 2021 after an average year in 2020.
+Chez will be looking to climb the rankings again in 2022 after failing to post a top 10 finish in 2021, something he hadn't done since 2014.

 Chez signed a 14 club equipment deal with PXG in January 2020 and he started the season very poorly as he adjusted to his new clubs.
 Chez has posted good results in years gone by at his early season events (in particular the Sony Open and Waste Management Phoenix Open) so we should discount his 2020 results when looking at these events in 2021.